opencleveland/large-lots/README.md

 ### Data

 Our map was built using data from the City of Cleveland Land Bank.
+The data comes from NEO CANDO's NST site: http://neocando.case.edu/nst/

 ### Dependencies
 We used the following open source tools: